supermamon/pie-chart-card/README.md

-# Lovelace power usage graph card
+# Lovelace pie chart card

-This card will display a doughnut chard that gives insights in your current power usage.
+This card will display a doughnut chart based on your specified entities.
+This was based on https://github.com/cheelio/power-usage-card.

 ## Usage
 1. Add plugin .js as a module: